Gambling in Macau: Economic aspects

 In 2020 Macau had a decline of 56 percent in revenue, and the number of monthly visitors fell from approximately 3 million before the COVID-19 pandemic to fewer than 1 million in 2021.
 The unemployment rate increased from an average of 2 percent over the past decade to 4.6 percent in the first quarter of 2022.
+In August 2025, Macau casinos set a post-COVID record of $2.76 billion – the highest number since January 2020.

+Taxes from gambling revenues fund a robust welfare system and an annual cash payment to Macau's citizens.